drashland/website-v2/docs/sinco/v4.x/1_getting_started/4_v3_to_v4_migration_guide.md

 these would improve the experience long term, so whilst migrating is a pain (as we all know), the API will make more sense and be easier to write.

-This version, we continue to be even closer to the browser APIs.
-All the classes introduced in version 3 are carried forward, plus, we have introduced changes in the actual way you would interact with your browser.
-For instance now the `buildFor` method returns an object with two values - a `Client` object and a `Page` object, representing your browser and its first tab.
+In v4, we continue to be even closer to the browser APIs.
+All the classes introduced in v3 are carried forward, plus, we have introduced changes in the actual way you would interact with your browser.
+For instance now the `buildFor` method returns an object with two values:

+- a `Client` object; and
+- a `Page` object, which represents your browser and its first tab.

 ```ts
 const { browser, page } = await buildFor(...)